-1 Conduct and Ctandarda training hold for LID Mambara in June 2022 provided by Large Comisso Conduct and Standards training held for IJB Members in June 2022 provided by Legal Services.
+า moray Conduct and Standards training held for IJB Members in June 2022 provided by Legal Services.
 SMT regular meetings and directing managers and teams to focus on priorities.
 Regular development sessions held with IJB and System Leadership Group Strategic Plan and locality management structure is in place.
 The work that has been progressed through the Covid19 response has escalated developments in some areas as a matter of priority.
 This has been achieved through collaborative working with partner organisations and the third sector.
 Assurances: Audit, Performance and Risk Committee oversight and scrutiny.
 Internal Audit function and Reporting Reporting to Board.
 The Moray Transformation Board has recently recommenced and will support an oversight of planned business across HSCM.
-Gaps in The new strategic delivery plan and will incorporate the work being taken forward for Self-Directed support, Hospital at assurance: Home and Locality Planning.
-Current The Scheme of Administration is reported when any changes are required. performance: Legal advisors are currently working on the requirements to the integration scheme in relation to the proposed The integrated scheme of delegation of Children's and Families and Justice Services was presented and accepted by MIJB on 26th January 2023.
+Gaps in assurance: The new strategic delivery plan and will incorporate the work being taken forward for Self-Directed support, Hospital at Home and Locality Planning.
+Current performance: The Scheme of Administration is reported when any changes are required.
+Legal advisors are currently working on the requirements to the integration scheme in relation to the proposed The integrated scheme of delegation of Children's and Families and Justice Services was presented and accepted by MIJB on 26th January 2023.
 The Governance Framework was approved by IJB 28 January 2021.
 Re-appointment of Standards Officer agreed by IJB 31 March 2022.
-Members Handbook has been updated and circulated to all members in June 2022.
-Comments: Strategic Planning and Commissioning Group approved the generic Terms of Reference and Chairs of the transformation boards at the meeting on 19 December 2019.
+Comments: Members Handbook has been updated and circulated to all members in June 2022.
+Strategic Planning and Commissioning Group approved the generic Terms of Reference and Chairs of the transformation boards at the meeting on 19 December 2019.
 These groups have now recently recommenced following the pause during the Covid19 response.
 The Interim Strategy and Planning Lead is now taking this forward and prioritising and focusing on strategic planning and priorities over the short and longer term.